 Recent faculty awards include the Peterson Endowed Fellowship and the Distinguished Teaching Legacy Award, both from UW, and the Artist Trust Innovator Award.
-Recent faculty publications include Teaching the Alexander Technique: Active Pathways to Integrative Practice by Cathy Madden, Ruins: Classical Theater and Broken Memory by Odai Johnson, and “Statements Before and After Arrests: Performing at Law’s Edge in Apartheid South Africa,” in Law and Performance, by Catherine Cole.
+Recent faculty publications include Teaching the Alexander Technique: Active Pathways to Integrative Practice by Cathy Madden, Theatre in the Theatre of War by Odai Johnson, and Performing Flight: From the Barnstormers to Space Tourism by Scott Magelssen.

 - Kyle MacLachlan, actor known for Twin Peaks (2 Emmy nominations), Dune, Sex and the City, Desperate Housewives, and Portlandia.

-- Lynn Shelton, filmmaker known for Humpday, Your Sister’s Sister, Touchy Feely, and Laggies, as well as episodes of Glow, Mad Men, Fresh Off the Boat, and New Girl.
+- Lynn Shelton (d.
+2020), filmmaker known for Humpday, Your Sister’s Sister, Touchy Feely, and Laggies, as well as episodes of Glow, Mad Men, Fresh Off the Boat, and New Girl.

 The School of Drama’s mainstage season features six shows fully-produced in three state-of-the-art spaces on campus, and featuring the work of our exceptional MFA acting, design, and directing students, as well as our undergraduate majors.
 Students execute these rigorous productions with the guidance of our faculty and the support of a full staff of theatre technicians and artisans.
 Over 8,000 patrons attend these performances annually.
 Our UW Drama Labs projects provide additional opportunities for experimentation and exploration, often alongside prominent, internationally known artists.